1962 United States Senate special election in Massachusetts: Campaign

-Ted Kennedy first faced a Democratic Party primary challenge from Edward J. "Eddie" McCormack Jr., the state Attorney General and nephew of U.S. Speaker of the House John W. McCormack.
+Ted Kennedy first faced a Democratic Party primary challenge from Edward J. McCormack Jr., the state Attorney General and nephew of speaker of the U.S. House John W. McCormack.
 McCormack had the support of many liberals and intellectuals, who thought Kennedy inexperienced ("I back Jack, but Teddy ain't ready") and knew of his suspension from Harvard, which was publicized during the race.

-Kennedy's slogan was, "He can do more for Massachusetts", the same one John F. Kennedy had used in his first campaign for the seat ten years earlier.
-Kennedy also faced the notion that with one brother the President and another the United States Attorney General, "Don't you think that Teddy is one Kennedy too many?".
-Nevertheless, Kennedy proved to be an effective street-level campaigner, with great personal appeal.
+Kennedy's slogan was "He can do more for Massachusetts", the same one John Kennedy had used in his first campaign for the seat ten years earlier.
+Some asked whether with one brother the president and another the Attorney General, "Don't you think that Teddy is one Kennedy too many?".
+But Ted was an effective street-level campaigner.

-In a televised debate, McCormack argued that, "The office of United States Senator should be merited, and not inherited", and that if his opponent's name was Edward Moore, rather than Edward Moore Kennedy, his candidacy "would be a joke".
-A Kennedy supporter said that "McCormack was able to make a millionaire an underdog".
-With the public's sympathy and the family political machine, Kennedy won 69% of the vote in the September 1962 primary.
+In a televised debate, McCormack said, "The office of United States senator should be merited and not inherited", and that if his opponent's name had been Edward Moore rather than Edward Moore Kennedy his candidacy "would be a joke".
+A Kennedy supporter said, "McCormack was able to make a millionaire an underdog".
+With the public's sympathy and the family political machine, Kennedy won 69% of the vote in the September primary.